rnielikki/Patapon-Info/pac/_build/md/guide/about-levels.md

 Final_Level = Quest_Level + Individual_Level - 1
 ```

+If quest level and/or individual level is not defined, it uses level from [setQuestLevel](../setquestlevel.md).

 This **is used for stat calculation** (Wiht the "level incremental" values in `originstatparam`).

 ### Stat scale